DFE-Digital/get-into-teaching-api/docs/crm_upsert_specs/TeachingEventsControllerUpsert.md

     "errors": [
         {
             "error": "BadRequest",
-            "message": "ReadableId does not match the required pattern" }
+            "message": "ReadableId does not match the required pattern", "attribute": "ReadableId"
+        }
     ]
 }